lukejharmon/lanyon/chapters_preref/chapter12_beyondbd_pre.md

 Because speciation takes time, the main impact of this model is that we predict fewer very young species in our tree – that is, the nodes closest to the tips of the tree are not as young as they would be compared to pure-birth or birth-death models without protracted speciation (Figure xxx).
 As a result, protracted speciation models produce lineage through time plots that can mimic the properties often attributed to diversity-dependence, even without any interactions among lineages (ref)!

 Likelihood approaches are available for this model of protracted speciation.
-The way they work is that… (xxx)
+Again, the likelihood must be calculated using numerical methods (Etienne et al.).
+XXX example.

-So far, models of protracted speciation remain mostly in the realm of ecological neutral theory.
+So far, models of protracted speciation remain mostly in the realm of ecological neutral theory, and are just beginning to move into phylogenetics and evolutionary biology (see, e.g., Knowles).
 However, I think models that treat speciation as a process that takes time – rather than something instantaneous – will be an important addition to our macroevolutionary toolbox in the future.

 ## Section 12.5: Summary